hadley/adv-r/functions.md

 ### Name masking

-The following example illustrates the basic principle:
+The following example illustrates the simplest principle, and you should have no problem predicting the output.

     f <- function() {
       x <- 1